 In addition, there are other irrigation devices that are considered “SMART” irrigation technology by the industry.
 These include pop-up sprinklers with wiper seals to reduce water waste, matched precipitation rate sprinkler nozzles that spread water more uniformly, pressure compensation devices in the sprinkler body and/or the nozzles itself, check valves built in to the individual sprinkler to prevent low-head drainage, shutoff devices that interrupt water delivery during unfavorable environmental conditions, and moisture sensors that aid irrigation scheduling based on available soil moisture.

 All of these devices can significantly reduce water use, promote a healthier landscape, and reduce maintenance costs.
-Please come by you local Kern Turf Supply, Inc. branch location and we will be happy to show how each of these devices operate.
+Please come by your local Bakersfield Kern Turf Supply, Inc. branch and we will be happy to show you how each of these devices operates.